ngbplatform/NGB/docs/platform/definitions-metadata-boundary-dense-source-map.md

 3. **Runtime-facing integration**
    - ensure the type registry sees the new type
    - ensure payload validation and universal readers/writers can interpret its metadata
-   - optionally add derivation handlers or UI effect contributors
+   - optionally add derivation handlers or Document Action definitions/evaluators/handlers

 ### When adding a derivation